aisgbnok/provisioning/docs/provisioned-appx-packages/README.md

 ## Description

-A list of the default apps that will be installed for each new user.
+A descriptive list of the default apps that are installed for each new user.
-This is helpful for determining what apps you want a provisioning package to remove, as well as know if an app is not included and needs to be added.
+This is helpful for determining what apps you want a provisioning package to add or remove.

 ***Command:*** *[Get Provisioned Appx Packages](../dism.md#get-appxprovisionedpackage)*